derekahmedzai/cheapbotsdonequick/new-yorker.md

 ## 6. Save it

 Don't forget to save it!
+And share the code if you are feeling generous :)

 ## 7. Make it yours